Mumford-Tate groups of 1-motives and Weil pairing: Example: motives over semi-elliptic surfaces

-with $\dim \Galmot(\ZZ +\cE+ \GG_m) = \dim \Galmot(\cE)$ and $\dim \UR(M) = 2 \dim B + \dim Z(1).$ Look at \cite[Table 2]{BPSS} and Corollary \ref{cor:DimSemi-ellipticCase} for a complete table of the dimensions of the motivic Galois group of $M$.
+Now let $M=[\ZZ \to G]$ be as at the beginning of this Section.
+By \eqref{eq:shortexactsequenceUR} and \cite[Lemma 3.5]{BPSS}, $\dim \Galmot(M)= \dim \Galmot(\cE) + \dim \UR(M),$ with $\dim \UR(M) = 2 \dim B + \dim Z(1).$ Look at \cite[Table 2]{BPSS} and Corollary \ref{cor:DimSemi-ellipticCase} for a complete table of the dimensions of the motivic Galois group of $M$.
 By Corollary \ref{cor:maxdim} the dimension of the unipotent radical of $\Galmot(M)$ is maximal if the points $P$ and $Q$ are $\End(\cE) \otimes_\ZZ \QQ$-linearly independent: under these hypothesis, $ \dim \UR(M)=5$.
-If the dimension of $\UR(M)$ is not maximal, we have $ 5-\dim \UR(M) $ polynomial relations between the periods of $M$, that add to Legendre relation if $\cE$ has no complex multiplication, or that add to the three polynomials \eqref{PolynomialRelationsForEG_m} if $\cE$ has complex multiplication.
-We compute these $ 5-\dim \UR(M)$ polynomial relations according to the geometry of $M$ (see results of Section \ref{studyDimUR}).
+If the dimension of $\UR(M)$ is not maximal, we have $ 5-\dim \UR(M) $ polynomial relations coming from geometry between the periods of $M$ (recall we are under Grothendieck periods conjecture), that add to Legendre relation if $\cE$ has no complex multiplication, or that add to the three polynomials \eqref{PolynomialRelationsForEG_m} if $\cE$ has complex multiplication.
+We write down these $ 5-\dim \UR(M)$ polynomial relations according to the geometry of $M$ (see results of Section \ref{studyDimUR}).